Content

 • It is best practice to keep the slides in mind even as you are preparing your lectures notes, instead of keeping it off till the very end.

 • Keep text to a minimal (Slides should assist you in delivering the lecture, they should not be the main source of information).
+If a slide can be read as a paragraph, it contains too much text.

 • Use bullet points